mtumilowicz/kotlin-functional-programming-actors-workshop/README.md

         * it could take a long time, like message in the bottle that floats over the see
     * no intermediaries
         * but you could create an actor that acts like a channel
+        * proxy/forwarding actor (forwards messages to other actors)
     * messages go directly
     * messages are sent asynchronously (no need to wait for an answer — there isn’t one)
 * actor processes one message at a time